Johncook2/Fishing-speed-Rework/README.md

 # Fishing Speed Rework
-A Semi-finished Dredge mod about reworking fishing speed

-## Idea
-Instead of having fishing speed increase the rate at which the fish on the left tracker moves up, it will instead increase the speed at which the indicator/targets move on the UI.
-This will make it possible to fish faster with a higher fishing speed, but also make it harder.
+A mostly finished Dredge mod about reworking fishing speed.
+Currently in beta testing to see if how the current values are.
+Feel free to test the mod as well as commenting on how it could be improved.

 ## Content
-+ Changes the effect of fishing speed on every fishing minigame
++ Causes fishing speeds to effect the movement speed in fishing minigames
++ Halved the speed in which you automatically catch fish

 ## Planned Content
 + Maybe reworking dredging too
-+ (Bonus) Having the fishing talisman revert all changes, so it will not make it impossible to fish
++ (Bonus) Having the fishing talisman revert all changes, so high fishing speed modifiers become a straight upgrade again.